 FormKeep supports the ability for you to upload documents along with the form fields.
+We have a Form Designer that takes care all of this for you.
 If you're using a designed form you can just drag out one or more of the File Upload elements and you're all ready to go.

 If you're hosting your own form, then it's just two quick changes to your form to upload and capture a file from your customer.